sean-e/LivetrakPort/readme.md

 Optional command-line params:
 - `-m=[rcx]` L-12 stereo track migration: (r)ename files, (c)opy files, (x)ignore files (default)
-If `-m=c` is specified, then the L-12 track files named `TRACK09_10.WAV` and `TRACK11_12.WAV` will be copied to files named `TRACK17_18.WAV` and `TRACK19_20.WAV` for the L-20 to load.
+  - If `-m=c` is specified, then the L-12 track files named `TRACK09_10.WAV` and `TRACK11_12.WAV` will be copied to files named `TRACK17_18.WAV` and `TRACK19_20.WAV` for the L-20 to load.
 The L-12 will continue to be able to load media for channel 9/10 and 11/12.
 The copy can be time-consuming depending on your media.
-If `-m=r` is specified, then the L-12 track files named `TRACK09_10.WAV` and `TRACK11_12.WAV` will be renamed to `TRACK17_18.WAV` and `TRACK19_20.WAV` for the L-20 to load.
+  - If `-m=r` is specified, then the L-12 track files named `TRACK09_10.WAV` and `TRACK11_12.WAV` will be renamed to `TRACK17_18.WAV` and `TRACK19_20.WAV` for the L-20 to load.
 The L-12 will no longer see media for channel 9/10 and 11/12.
-If `-m=x` is specified, then the L-20 will not see any media for channels 17/18 and 19/20 unless files were already there before `x` was specified.
+  - If `-m=x` is specified, then the L-20 will not see any media for channels 17/18 and 19/20 unless files were already there before `x` was specified.
 This option exists for cases where you want to rerun the port multiple times by deleting generated L-20 project files, and not having to deal with the stereo tracks over and over again.
 - `-rX=NewName` Rename L-20 channel (where X is a value from 1 to 20) to `NewName` (maximum of 8 characters).
 This is an alternative to baking channel names into the `L20TemplateProjectFile`.

 Example usage:

-`LivetrakPort -t=d:\temp\L20default.zdt -s=f:\folder3\Song1\PRJDATA.ZDT -m=r -r1=Vox -r2=Bass -r3=Gtr1 -r4=Gtr2 -r5=DrumsL -r6=DrumsR`
+`LivetrakPort.exe -t=d:\temp\L20default.zdt -s=f:\folder3\Song1\PRJDATA.ZDT -m=r -r1=Vox -r2=Bass -r3=Gtr1 -r4=Gtr2 -r5=DrumsL -r6=DrumsR`

 ## Batch File Usage